twilson63/ngTodoPouch/readme.md

 If you see Todo Pouch in your browser, then we are setup correctly.

-# Exercise 1 - Create the declarative templatek
+# Exercise 1 - Create the declarative template

 We will step through the declarative template line by line.